TallerThanShort/TallerThanShort/README.md

 - 👋 Hi, I’m @TallerThanShort
 - 👀 I’m interested in learning new things
-- ○ I like to code random things in C#
+- ○ I like to code random things in C languages